 In 1928, McShane published a high-quality booklet about chimes.
 A brief introduction included illustrations of two types of bell frame, an electric keyboard, and a "hand console with electric attachment".
 The latter incorporated electric solenoids into a traditional chimestand, thus providing both types of action very efficiently.
 The introduction was followed by 73 pages, each describing one chime with the following details:

 Although dates of installation are not explicitly stated, they can in most cases be deduced from the custom inscriptions or from the quoted letters.
 It then becomes evident that the chimes are listed in order from newest to oldest, and the remaining dates can be interpolated.
 Comparison of these dates with information from other sources shows that this booklet describes every chime which McShane had installed from late 1908 up to 1928.
-It's not clear why McShane did not list any of the 30 to 50 chimes which the foundry produced in the three decades prior to 1909.
+It's not clear why McShane did not list any of the approximately 65 chimes which the foundry produced over the course of more than three decades prior to 1909.
 Perhaps they implemented a significant improvement in tone quality in 1908-9 (though the quality of their castings was always excellent).
 It might have been that their records of older chimes were less complete.
 Or it might simply have been that a span of 20 years produced a nicely sized booklet.
 Whatever the reason, it seems highly probable that those McShane chimes for which the year of installation is presently unknown were made either between 1890 and 1909 or after 1928.

 The relationship between pattern weight and note (or "tone") for the 73 chimes

 produced between 1909 and 1928 is as follows:

 |4,200||C||2||10 or 11|